 Deliver Trusted digital entities

-Bringing rapidly brilliant and simple CX and UX
+Bringing rapidly brilliant and simple CX and UX; no effort required

-Innovative products and services that its customers need.
+Innovative products and services that a telco's customers need.

 Altair reports that Deutche Telecom, Orange and Vodafone ( majority owner of Vodacom) are looking at this transformation of a moribund telco to a digital global champion competing successfully and globally.
 (See Further Reading)